This Ribollita is made with veggies, beans and gluten-free bread. The soup is hearty Tuscan bread soup that warms you from the inside out!

 So, a friend of mine had her grandparents visiting for Christmas and they were coming all the way from Italy.
 She was well aware of my love for Italian food, especially authentic, homemade Italian food.

-…and feel like you are on a beach and its the middle of summer!
+…and you will feel like you are on a beach and its the middle of summer!

 What’s your favorite “eating soup” memory?